haddeeann/haddeeann/README.md

 - 👯 My past repos include:

 ### Yellow Umbrella Makers
-I usually put up code when I want to do something specifically public with it.
-This repo is me making the intial site at https://yummyapps.io.

-It uses Gatsby, which is a JAM website maker.
-I thought that was a super interesting choice.
-I also wondered about making a website, like a blog, with only markdown and a React front end.
-That is what Gatsby does.
+This uses Gatsby, which is a JAM website maker.
 By the powers combined of Gatsby and Netlify I had a blog launched in no time.
 Well, a very small amount of time.

 ### Patricia.portfolio
 This is a site that lives at https://hellonurse.io.
 I named the URL after the animaniacs characters.
 It's made with Vanilla JavaScript, HTML, and CSS.
 It's a no-frills thing.
 And I launched the site with Netlify.

-I had initially launched with GitHub pages.
-And then I switched over because I started paying to host my own sites on Netlify.

 ### The Happy Cloud
 This is a site that lives at https://the-happy-cloud.netlify.app/.
 I didn't buy a domain for it, so it's just the default that Netlify gives me.
 This project demonstrates how Green Sock the JS library and React can work together.